doanbactam/lookout/README.md

 LookOut is the first open-source platform designed to track and optimize your brand's ranking in AI-powered search results.
 As LLMs become the primary gateway for information discovery, your visibility in AI responses directly impacts your business growth.

 **Get Started Now**
-One click deply to your vercel account.
+One click deploy to your Vercel account.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/10xuio/lookout)